 “It’s Sean, sitting in a cafe, in the daytime, holding a foreign newspaper up to his face.”

 “It’s Icelandic.
 Now, look at the date on the paper.”

 “That’s the morning after Sean was supposedly killed,“ said Mary, “You were right, he is alive.”

 “It was in a memory card that was hidden in a greeting card—mailed from Reykjavík on the fifth.
 Look for yourself,” Mary said, handing Molly the card.
 Mary read the inscription.

 Not dead yet.
 It’s in the card.
 Your eyes only.
 Wait for instructions.

 “What does it mean, Mrs. Robinson?
 Why hasn’t Sean called or sent an email?”

 “I’m not certain why, but we now know for sure that the body in the morgue isn’t Sean’s.
 How did you know that it wasn’t, Molly?”

 “There is a scar on Sean’s chest just above his heart.
-From a time when I bit him.”
+From where I bit him.”

-“"Oh, my.
-Usually, that would be too much information.
-We can make an exception in this case.
+“Oh, my.
+Too much information.
+I’ll make an exception in this case.
 I’ve got too much information as well, more information which was also on the memory card.
 It may explain who is behind this situation, but I am not yet at liberty to talk about it.
 We need to go back to the morgue and make them do a dental record check.
 I’ll tell them that the company’s life insurance policy requires it.
 That may buy us enough time to find out what has happened to Sean.”